titixu/CodingChallenge2/README.md

 # Coding Challenge 2
 # Description

 Display and listing media with categories data from https://pastebin.com/raw/8LiEHfwU

+See the "description.pdf" in size the project folder for full details

 ## Wireframes
 ![Wireframe 1](Wireframes/1.jpg)
 ![Wireframe 2](Wireframes/2.jpg)

 ## Feature Requirements
 ✅ Implement according to the wireframes provided